-College Level Examination Program Credit through the College Level Examination Program (CLEP) is available to all students who feel they have acquired the necessary proficiency level to meet the basic general education requirements in English, Humanities, Natural Sciences, or Social Sciences.
-A student who has completed the CLEP General Examinations should request that the scores be sent to the Office of Admissions.
-Information regarding the CLEP General Examinations may be obtained by requesting a copy of the CLEP "Bulletin of Information for Candidates" from the Harper Office of Testing Services.
+College Level Examination Program Credit through the College Level Examination Program (CLEP) is available to all students who feel they have acquired the necessary proficiency level to meet the requirements in a variety of subjects not covered by Harper College proficiency tests.
+A student who has previously completed CLEP tests should request that the scores be sent to the Office of Testing Services.
+Information regarding CLEP examinations may be obtained by requesting a copy of the CLEP "Registration Guide" and Harper CLEP schedule from the Office of Testing Services.
 Criteria for granting credit have been determined by each academic division.
 Granting of CLEP credit by Harper College is contingent upon completion of application procedures.